 Decisions are based on the Constitution of The United Methodist Church and on the specific paragraphs of the Book of Discipline cited in a case, but may refer to other relevant paragraphs.
 Conflicting paragraphs must be resolved before a decision is reached.
 The Discipline instructs the court not to go "further than is necessary to decide the question of church law involved."

 Although there are sometimes open hearings on issues before the Judicial Council, deliberating sessions of the council are closed.
 The docket for each session is carried in advance by Interpreter magazine and Newscope, as are digests of decisions.
-Complete texts of decisions are posted on the official UMC website, printed in the General Minutes, and occasionally in compiled volumes.
+Complete texts of decisions are posted on the official UMC website and printed quadrennially in compiled volumes.